sellep/terrap/README.md

  It is recommended to use the asynchronous approach.
  `sudo terra schedule`
  ###### Parameter
- * `logfile` will print all log messages to the log file (/var/log/terra).
+ * `logfile` will print all log messages to the log file */var/log/terra*.
- * `pidfile` will use and lock /var/run/terra.pid.
+ * `pidfile` will use and lock */var/run/terra.pid*.
 This allows to reload the configuration from the outside.
  #### Asynchronous
  `sudo terra daemon` will fork and exec `terra schedule logfile pidfile`
  #### OpenRC
- `sudo /etc/init.d/terra start`
+ Requires Gentoos Helper function (https://dev.gentoo.org/~zmedico/portage/doc/ch06s02.html) `sudo /etc/init.d/terra start`

  ## Set socket manually